Trust Our Allergy Treatment Specialists

-Treatment will depend on the severity of your symptoms and health history but may include advanced biologics, allergen immunotherapy, quick-relief inhalers, and lifestyle coaching.
+Treatment will be tailored to the severity of your symptoms and medical history, potentially involving advanced biologics, allergen immunotherapy, quick-relief inhalers, and guidance on lifestyle adjustments.

-- Allergy Shots – We use shots to help to build up your immunity.
-You can think of allergy shots like a vaccine that triggers your body’s immune response to fight allergies naturally.
-By lowering your sensitivity to allergens, shots often lead to lasting relief from symptoms even after you stop treatment.
+- Allergy Shots - These shots aid in bolstering your immunity, akin to a vaccine that triggers your body's natural immune response against allergies.
+By reducing your sensitivity to allergens, these shots often bring lasting relief from symptoms even after the treatment ceases.

-- Sublingual Drops – Sublingual drops are a form of sublingual immunotherapy (SLIT) in which you place allergy drops under your tongue.
-We offer it as a program to either reintroduce food safely back into your diet or reduce the risk of anaphylaxis, a life-threatening condition.
-As soon as we identify the source of your allergies, we’ll prepare an allergy extract in a drop form.
+- Sublingual Drops - Sublingual drops form a part of sublingual immunotherapy (SLIT), where you place allergy drops under your tongue.
+We offer this program to safely reintroduce specific foods into your diet or mitigate the risk of anaphylaxis, a life-threatening condition.
+Once we pinpoint the source of your allergies, we'll prepare an allergy extract in drop form.